Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- The process of creating a career development plan provides numerous benefits for both employers and employees.
+- A career development plan can provide many benefits to both employers and employees.

-Why Create a Career Development Plan?
+Why should you create a Career Development Plan?

-A solid career development strategy can provide many benefits for both employees and employers:
+A solid career development plan has numerous advantages for employees as well as employers:

 - Helps gain recognition from the top management